David Adelman (basketball): Denver Nuggets (2017–present)

 Adelman joined the Denver Nuggets prior to the 2017–18 NBA season as an assistant under Michael Malone.
 Adelman won an NBA championship when the Nuggets defeated the Miami Heat in the 2023 NBA Finals in five games.

-On April 8, 2025, Adelman was named interim head coach of the Nuggets after Malone was fired.
+On April 8, 2025, Adelman was named interim head coach of the Nuggets after Malone was fired with only three games remaining.
 With Adelman, Denver finished the regular season by winning each of their final three games to secure the fourth seed in the Western Conference heading into the 2025 NBA playoffs.
-In the first round, the Nuggets defeated the Los Angeles Clippers in seven games before losing to the top-seeded Oklahoma City Thunder in a seven-game conference semifinals series.
+In the first round, the Nuggets defeated the Los Angeles Clippers in seven games before losing to the top-seeded eventual NBA champion Oklahoma City Thunder in a seven-game conference semifinals series.

 On May 22, Adelman was named the full-time head coach of the Nuggets after team executives were impressed with Adelman's coaching performance and leadership as interim head coach in the 2025 playoffs.

 Personal life

 Adelman is one of six children.
 Three of his siblings also went into coaching basketball.
 Adelman's sister Kathy Adelman Naro is a highly regarded girls’ high school coach in Oregon.
 Adelman's brother Pat Adelman led the boys at Lincoln High School to the class 6A semifinals in 2018.
 Adelman's brother R.J.
 Adelman worked a range of jobs including assistant coach, scout, and video coordinator in Seattle, Sacramento, Houston, and Minnesota before being fatally struck by a car in 2018.
-Adelman's Sisters Laura and Caitlin reside in Oregon.
+Adelman's sisters Laura and Caitlin reside in Oregon.
 Adelman's brother in-law John Naro currently coaches the Beaverton High School (Oregon) girls basketball team.
 Adelman's cousin Dan Burke is a longtime NBA assistant coach.